RustMagazine/rustmagazine/content/issue-1/2022-review-the-adoption-of-rust-in-business.md

 Early adopters of InfinyOn are already seeing significant advantages over other solutions, including ease of use, faster development, and a lower total cost of ownership.
 Despite being in Beta, InfinyOn is already proving its worth in its proof-of-concept stage.

-# How the industry adopted the Rust
+# How the industry adopted Rust

 ## Software Defined Vehicles: The Critical Role of Rust